Name

 If used at the same time as the bind_address for the default listener, or the bind address/host part of the listener, then bind_interface will take priority.

-This option is not available on Windows.
+This option is not available on Windows and AIX.

 Not reloaded on reload signal.